relrod/purescript-googlemaps/README.md

 ## Introduction

-An interface to Google Map's Javascript API.
+An interface to Google Maps Javascript API.
 Allows loading maps into an HTML page/application, then adding markers and polylines to those maps.

 ## Example